yeputons/meteor-smart-publish/README.md

 ----------------------------------
 As mentioned in #9, there can be some situations where you want to customize data set: you may want to alter data sent to client in some way or do even more evil stuff with `this.added`/`this.changed`/`this.removed` callbacks.
 You're free to use these callbacks both in the publish function and in dependency functions.
+Do not call `this.ready()` in either one - it's automatically called after top-level callback (i.e. parameter of `smartPublish`) finishes its execution.

 Known issues and limitations
 ============================